 Christian couples or Christian relationships are supposed to follow a certain set of rules that informs what they can or can’t do.
 Let’s just pick one, Boundaries.
 For you to be in a healthy relationship with another person you need to have some sort of boundaries to help protect you in the relationship.

 To be able to set and communicate boundaries well you must at least share the same values.
-Take, for example, sex; how are you going to set boundaries about intimacy when your non-believer partner believe sex before marriage helps the two of you bond, which goes against what the Bible commands.
+Take, for example, sex; how are you going to set boundaries about intimacy when your non-believer partner believes sex before marriage helps the two of you bond, which goes against what the Bible commands.

 Believe that God has a better plan

-The main reason why most of us are afraid of breaking up with a non-believer is because we feel like we will never find someone who can love us the way they do or even better.
+The main reason why most of us are afraid of breaking up with a non-believer is that we feel like we will never find someone who can love us the way they do or even better.

 We tend to want to change them so they can fit into our situation.
 And for some is not even about how they treat us cos we know we deserve better but when we look at our biological clock we get scared, we feel like we don’t have time to find someone else better.
 We chose to settle for what we have even if we know it’s not the best thing to do.

 My advice to your child of God is to trust in the Lord, it doesn’t matter if you’re in your 30s or even 40s God has the capacity to change your situation in a day.
 All you need to do is to surrender your life to Him.
-God is the designer of love and I can assure you that He knows your best let Him guide you.
+God is the designer of love and I can assure you that He knows your best lets Him guide you.

 You better suffer the pain of break up than suffer the pain of a bad marriage.